DHI/dfs-utils/examples/README.txt

-1. compile DfsUtils
+1. compile DfsUtils (or copy binaries to MIKE bin)
-2. copy DfsUtilsLib.dll to this folder
-3. run example script from matlab
+2. run example scripts from cmdline, matlab and/or python